hpca-uni-lu-25/gem5-assignment1-hpca25/README.md

 4. Commit your changes.

 Make sure you include both your runscript, an explanation of how to use your script, and the questions to the questions in the `questions.md` file.

+In addition to the steps above, also submit your questions.md file in Moodle.

 ### Explanation of how to use your script